Concept Cars Home

 At the end of the War, MG introduced the TC Midget.
 This was essentially a TB with very few modifications.
 The chassis was modified with rubber bush shackles in place of the sliding trunnion spring mountings.
 The transmission was the single-plate dry clutch and four-speed synchromesh unit.
 The engine was the XPAG 1250 cc pushrod engine.
 It was essential a TB offered in one body style, an open two-seater.

-Even though the TC was a rebirth of an old model and used outdated mechanical equipments but modern interior, the TC Midget was very successful.
-During its four year production run, lasting from 1945 through 1949, more than 10,000 TC's were created.
+Even though the TC was a rebirth of an old model and used outdated mechanical equipment but with a modern interior, the TC Midget was very successful.
+During its four-year production run, lasting from 1945 through 1949, more than 10,000 TC's were created.

 A Mark II version used a more powerful version of the XPAG engine.
 With larger carburetors and higher compression ratio, the vehicle produced 57 horsepower.
 The suspension was modified and the interior received bucket seats.